-There are two major ways by which nutrients are usually classified.
+There are two major ways by which nutrients are usually classified:

-Essential nutrients refer to those that cannot be synthesized by the body and has to be replenished through our diets.
+• Essential and non-essential nutrients: Essential nutrients refer to those that cannot be synthesized by the body and has to be replenished through our diets.
 Any nutrient that can be synthesized within the body is known as a non-essential nutrient.

-Macro-Nutrient to those that are required by the body in large quantities. .
+• Macro and micronutrients: Macro-nutrient to those that are required by the body in large quantities. .
 These include carbohydrates, fats, and proteins which help build the body and release energy. – macro in Greek refers to “large” or “fat”.
 Any nutrient that is needed in extremely small quantities to carry out metabolic functions is known as a Micro-Nutrient.
 Vitamins and minerals fall into this category. – micro in Greek stands for “small”.
 So we could in effect classify all of our nutrient needs within these 4 categories.

 A chain is only as strong as its weakest link they say.
 On the same lines, the key to balanced & healthy nutrition depends on the consumption of micronutrients.
 Essential micro-nutrients usually fall into two categories namely Vitamins and Minerals.
 While all of us are aware of Vitamins being supremely important for our good health and well-being.
-Minerals on the other hand, are not always paid attention to.
+Minerals, on the other hand, are not always paid attention to.

-Minerals are further classified as Macroelements and Microelements:
+Minerals are further classified as macroelements and microelements:

-Macro-elements are Calcium, phosphorus, sodium, and chlorine.
+• Macro-elements are calcium, phosphorus, sodium, and chlorine.

-Micro-elements are iron, copper, cobalt, potassium, magnesium, iodine, zinc, manganese, molybdenum, fluoride, chromium, selenium and sulfur.
+• Micro-elements are iron, copper, cobalt, potassium, magnesium, iodine, zinc, manganese, molybdenum, fluoride, chromium, selenium, and sulfur.

-Unlike a storage system like a bank vault where valuables are held within a container, the bones are composed of the valuable resource.
+Unlike a storage system like a bank vault where valuables are held within a container, the bones are composed of valuable resources.
 Each time the body needs calcium to carry out metabolic functions, it is drawn upon from the bones.
 This is usually done as microscopic units of bony tissue, and not just the withdrawal or addition of calcium atoms (1).
 The reserve calcium available within the bones is determined by a combination of various factors.
 This includes the total dietary calcium intake and the mechanical load on the skeletal structure.
 The bones reserve calcium only up to a threshold limit decided by the mechanical needs.
 Any amount of calcium received beyond this point is simply excreted by the body.

-Besides just adding strength to our spines, Calcium plays a significant role in a number of metabolic functions within the body.
-This includes muscle contraction, blood clotting, nerve impulse transmission and the circulation of blood throughout the body (1).
-Calcium is found in abundance in a number of food products such as dairy, leafy greens, white beans and certain varieties of fish.
+Besides just adding strength to our spines, calcium plays a significant role in a number of metabolic functions within the body.
+This includes muscle contraction, blood clotting, nerve impulse transmission, and the circulation of blood throughout the body (1).
+Calcium is found in abundance in a number of food products such as dairy, leafy greens, white beans, and certain varieties of fish.

-Chlorine is another element which plays multiple essential functions in the body.
+Chlorine is another element that plays multiple essential functions in the body.
 Chlorine helps regulate osmotic pressure and maintain the pH balance.
 Chlorine provides the acidic medium within the stomach for the activation of gastric enzymes to act on the food (4).
 Common salt usually meets the sodium and chlorine needs of the body.

 It is important to keep in mind that, though each of these minerals is essential and critical to maintaining bodily functions, it does not mean that more is better.
 Since each of these is a micronutrient, it is important for the body to receive them in small doses on a daily basis as opposed to any other way.
 It is always best to try and obtain all essential nutrients through whole foods, and it is best to consult one’s doctor if any supplements are needed.
 These nutrients being part of the diet in moderate quantities would definitely help in keeping up our overall health and well-being.
-A healthy diet rich in fruits, vegetables, whole grains and lean proteins is more than sufficient for most people to get all your mineral needs.
+A healthy diet rich in fruits, vegetables, whole grains, and lean proteins is more than sufficient for most people to get all their mineral needs.

-Disclaimer: The above article is sponsored by Thyrve, the world’s first Gut Health Program that incorporates microbiome testing and personalized probiotics to ensure a healthier gut, happier life, and a brighter future.
+Disclaimer: The above article is sponsored by Thryve, the world’s first Gut Health Program that incorporates microbiome testing and personalized probiotics to ensure a healthier gut, happier life, and a brighter future.